Let's get one thing sorted out first – these shoes are not running shoes.

 The fit is wide and comfortable, you can tighten the laces properly, fix the foot firmly and still have plenty of toe room.
 When worn they are quite comfortable, although not very soft.
 Obviously, they are not made for running and long walks.

 Weight is approx 250g which is implied in the shoe name.
-Drop is 8mm which is not minimalistic but can be useful in the gym for lifting.
+The drop is 8mm which is not minimalistic but can be useful in the gym for lifting.
 Many people have an issue with zero drop shoes and weightlifting.

 Sole & Upper